-MainStreet Cleveland has planned a weekend of Christmas events in historic downtown to kick off the holiday season.
+MainStreet Cleveland has planned a weekend of Christmas events in historic downtown that is sure to kick off the holiday season with fun and charm.

-Carols in the City and the Community Tree Lighting is set for Friday, Dec.
-6, at 6 p.m. and begins at the steps of the Post Office on Broad Street.
-Christmas greetings will be given by Cleveland Mayor Kevin Brooks, and Bradley County Mayor Gary Davis.
-Santa and Mrs. Claus will be the special guests and help light the giant tree beside the front steps.
-The First Baptist Church Sanctuary Choir kicks off the evening of music with a performance at the Post Office steps.
+The Community Tree Lighting is set for Friday, Dec.
+4, at 6 p.m. at the steps of the Old Post Office on Broad Street.
+Christmas greetings will be given by Mayor Kevin Brooks, City of Cleveland and Mayor Gary Davis, Bradley County.

-The annual Christmas parade begins Saturday, Dec 7, at 6 p.m. and travels through historic downtown.
-It’s one of Cleveland’s longest running and most popular holiday traditions.
+On Saturday, Dec.
+5, the annual Christmas parade begins at 6 p.m. and travels through historic downtown.
+It is one of Cleveland’s longest running and most popular holiday traditions.
 All parade entries will feature holiday lights and decorations.

 The parade departs from Bradley Central High School, travels north on South Lee Highway to 3rd Street, north on Ocoee Street, around the monument, south on Broad Street, continues on to Inman Street, and back to South Lee Highway to the school.